The sections below are designed to give applicants an overview of BPI’s process and what is required to submit an application.

 Is my product, package, or material eligible for BPI Certification?

-- The item must be associated with the diversion of desirable feedstocks like food scraps and yard trimmings from landfills to composting.
+- The item must be associated with desirable organic wastes, like food scraps and yard trimmings, that are collected for composting.

-- The item cannot be a redesign of an item that is a better fit for recycling based on existing demand, infrastructure, and consumer awareness.
+- The item cannot be a redesign of an item that is a better fit for recycling based on existing demand, infrastructure, and consumer awareness (e.g., water bottles).

 - The item cannot require disassembly in order to be composted.

-For more information on eligibility, please visit the Eligibility FAQ.
+For more information on Eligibility, please click here.

 Should I certify or sublicense?